grew

 ⚑

-Multi-hop binary delta updates β€” selfupdate applies sequences of intermediate patches to reach the latest version seamlessly
+Multi-hop binary delta updates β€” selfupdate uses bspatch to seamlessly apply sequences of intermediate patches to reach the latest version, saving bandwidth, with an automated CI patcher tool for releases and -U upgrade path verification

 ✍️

-Ed25519 bottle signing β€” cryptographic signatures verified against a local trust store
+Ed25519 bottle signing β€” cryptographic signatures on downloads, verified against a local trust store

 πŸ”’